Malone Scholars Program

 Seabury Hall upholds the tradition of excellence in academics, arts, athletics, community service and extra-curricular involvement.
 The dedication, enthusiasm and professionalism of our faculty create a dynamic learning environment in which students are empowered to challenge themselves.
 As they explore new educational horizons, the students have the opportunity to discover and pursue their passions.
 This nurturing atmosphere instills in Seabury Hall graduates the confidence to move into arenas of higher education with the skills necessary to thrive and excel.

 The school's optimal size is small enough that each student is uniquely valued and recognized, yet large enough to offer a breadth of exceptional academic, athletic and artistic programs.
-The strength of Seabury Hall's history is matched by the school's commitment to fostering growth and achievement in each student and within its larger community which is reflected in the school's mission statement: “Seabury Hall is an independent school affiliated with the Episcopal Church, designed to prepare students for successful college and university work; move students to develop mind, body, and soul; cause students to realize their responsibility to community.”
+The strength of Seabury Hall's history is matched by the school's commitment to fostering growth and achievement in each student and within its larger community which is reflected in the school's mission statement: "Seabury Hall is an inclusive community that prepares students for a successful college experience, fosters a passion for lifelong development of mind, body and character, and inspires responsible citizenship."

 201 Water Street